Don’t Sleep on That Tax Refund — 5 Reasons Tax Experts Say to File Early

 1. Filing early avoids processing delays.

-The 2022 tax season was filled with delays.
-While two-thirds of taxpayers were entitled to an IRS refund that averaged $3,200, those refunds took much longer to process.
-And for unfortunate taxpayers who had to adjust returns, those adjustments took the IRS an average of 197 days to process.
+While two-thirds of taxpayers were entitled to an IRS refund that averaged $2,753 last year, some refunds took much longer to process.
+And for unfortunate taxpayers who had to adjust returns, those adjustments took the IRS an average of 20 weeks to process.

 Persichitte advises his clients to file as early as they can.
 “Filing early helps you avoid the rush, fix any issues and understand your taxes.
 If there is an issue like misspelling a name, the IRS rejects the return.
 Filing early allows extra time to fix those kinds of problems as they arise.”